williamesparza29/CS-477-Renteria-Esparza-/StatusReport.md

 ### William
 - Developed the data acquisition pipeline
-- Implemented chunking for large datasets
+- Implemented chunking for aquisition of the large datasets
-- Performed dataset merging and cleaning
+- Performed dataset merging and feature cleaning
 - Documented preprocessing steps in code

 ### Enrique
 - Wrote and structured the status report